yutiabe/Splunk-Installation-setup-Guild-/README.md

 Change permission for splunk user
 # sudo chown -R splunk:splunk /opt/splunk
 # If you encounter any issue and want to change anything, Make sure to stop splunk services before making the change
-sudo /opt/splunk/bin/splunk stop
+sudo /opt/splunk/bin/splunk stop.
-sudo systemctl start Splunkd
+sudo systemctl start Splunkd.
-sudo /opt/splunk/bin/splunk enable boot-start -systemd-managed 1 -user splunk Check the firewall status sudo systemctl status firewalld
+sudo /opt/splunk/bin/splunk enable boot-start -systemd-managed 1 -user splunk.
+# Check the firewall status
+# sudo systemctl status firewalld
 The most common Splunk ports are:
-8000/tcp: The default port for the Splunk Web interface. communication between Splunk components (e.g., search heads, indexers, and forwarders).
+8000/tcp: The default port for the Splunk Web interface. communication between Splunk components
+- Search
+- Heads
+- Indexers
+- Forwarders.
 9997/tcp: The default port for receiving data from Splunk universal forwarders.
 You must add these ports to the public firewall zone.
 The --permanent flag ensures the rule persists after a server reboot.
 # Open the Splunk Web port